tcalmant/ipopo/docs/tutorials/rsa_etcd3_discovery.md

-A popular industry service discovery protocol used in [kubernetes](https://kubernetes.io/) is [etcd3](https://github.com/etcd-io/etcd).  ipopo has an etcd3 endpoint discovery client provider available in the [pelix.rsa.providers.discovery.etcd3.discovery_etcd3](https://github.com/tcalmant/ipopo/blob/v3/pelix/rsa/providers/discovery/etcd3/discovery_etcd3.py) module.
+A popular industry service discovery protocol used in [kubernetes](https://kubernetes.io/) is [etcd3](https://github.com/etcd-io/etcd).  ipopo has an etcd3 endpoint discovery client provider available in the [pelix.rsa.providers.discovery.etcd3](https://github.com/tcalmant/ipopo/blob/v3/pelix/rsa/providers/discovery/etcd3/__init__.py) module.
 This etcd3 client discovery provider uses the etd3 protocol to advertise and discovery endpoint descriptions.

 The use of this provider for running this tutorial requires a configured and running [etcd3](https://github.com/etcd-io/etcd) server for the discovery client provider to connect to.
-Without any custom config, the default hostname and port for etcd3 servers are 'localhost' and 2379, and these are the defaults in the etcd3 discovery provider (along with other configuration properties) documented [here](https://github.com/tcalmant/ipopo/blob/v3/pelix/rsa/providers/discovery/etcd3/discovery_etcd3.py#L82).
+Without any custom config, the default hostname and port for etcd3 servers are etcd.hostname=localhost and etcd.port=2379, and these are the defaults in the etcd3 discovery provider (along with other configuration properties) documented [here](https://github.com/tcalmant/ipopo/blob/v3/pelix/rsa/providers/discovery/etcd3/__init__.py#L82).

 ## Requirements